-Today, this quote can be applied to any working individual who has not yet found their purpose.
+Today, this quote can be applied to any individual who has not yet found their purpose.
 They are simply trudging to work and living for the paycheck, hoping for the weekend to arrive so that they can fill the void in their life with useless pleasures.

 This is Sad Clown syndrome.
-It affects everyone, but men are especially afflicted by it because we take on a burden of self-reliance for family finances, success and happiness.
+It affects everyone, but men are especially afflicted by it because we take on a burden of self-reliance for family finances, success, and happiness.

 We struggle alone, locked up in our own minds trying to work out the issue of self-worth.
 Afraid to show weakness.
 Weakness, we believe, is not becoming of a man or a professional.
-So we struggle alone until the sadness and depression sets in.
+So, we struggle alone until the sadness and depression sets in.

 Our song locked up in us, never sung and never heard.
 Hidden away because we are afraid it isn’t good enough or it won’t make us enough money.
 This should not be the case.

-When your secular career and your talents line up, and you work as unto the Lord, that’s when the feeling of fullfilment starts to come.
+When your secular career and your talents line up, and you work as unto the Lord, that’s when the feeling of fulfillment starts to come.
 Then use the experience you gain from your day job in service for the kingdom and complete the process.